naghattas/Playwright-Hybrid-Model/README.md

 ---

 ## 📂 Framework Structure
-Welcome to the **organized chaos**.
+Welcome to the **hyrbrid framework**.
 This setup makes sure our tests are modular, reusable, and ultimately more efficient than your average one-size-fits-all framework.

 ### **Directory Structure**
 - src/